UN agency: Iran increases highly enriched uranium stockpile | Headlines

 That meeting, the IAEA report said, “should be aimed at effectively clarifying and resolving” remaining safeguards issues.

 The IAEA has for years sought answers from Iran to its questions about the particles.
-US intelligence agencies, Western nations and the IAEA have said Iran ran an organised nuclear weapons programme until 2003.
+U.S. intelligence agencies, Western nations and the IAEA have said Iran ran an organized nuclear weapons program until 2003.
 Iran has long denied ever seeking nuclear weapons, insisting its nuclear program is peaceful.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)